xml2struct Processing for Embedded ApplicationsDavid Mertz, Ph.D.

 using parsed blocks from large XML documents.
 This paper demonstrated

-algorithm can be implemented in optimized
+that the xml2struct algorithm can be implemented in optimized

 C with peformance characteristics that allow it to saturate relevant output